We integrate approaches from social neuroscience and experimental psychology in order to address the following research themes:

 To develop and maintain the long-lasting social relationships, people must not only be able to perceive social cues, but also to differentiate their own thoughts and feelings from those of their interaction partners.
 Our work on social cognition aims to examine the mechanisms that contribute to this process.
 To do so, we study the neural and psychological mechanisms that contribute to our ability to experience empathy, to distinguish between oneself and another person, and to control representations of the self or other in order to support social interaction.
 We study these processes throughout the lifespan (from infancy through to older adulthood) and are interested in what factors contribute to individual differences in these skills.
 We also work closely with a rare group of individuals whom experience tactile sensations on their own body when simply observing touch/pain to another person (mirror-sensory synaesthetes), in order to a) understand the mechanisms that contribute to this rare experience and b) inform us about mechanisms of interpersonal representation in us all.
 We are using this knowledge to investigate tools that might be useful to aid social cognition skills.
 If you’d be interested in finding out more about our social cognition projects or in taking part please contact us (firstname.lastname@example.org and / or email@example.com)

 In addition to the applied aspects of our social perception and social cognition work (e.g. where we are seeking to develop approaches to improve these skills), we also have research interests in a range of other areas related to the application of cognitive neuroscience to aid performance.
-These include investigation of sleep, creativity, and emotion regulation.
-For example, in collaboration with the Gold Age Lab we have been examining the impact of transcranial current stimulation on mood in typical aging, with a view to determining the potential efficacy of transcranial electric stimulation as a treatment tool in late-life depression.
-We are also involved in industry collaborations related to the investigation of creativity, social perception, and the application of cognitive neuroscience in the workplace.
-If you’d be interested in finding out more about these projects or taking part in our research please contact Michael (email@example.com).
+These include industry-based collaborations related to the study of social cognition training, decision making, sleep, and creativity.
+If you’d be interested in finding out more about these projects or taking part in our research please contact Michael (firstname.lastname@example.org).